 Dismissal for Dangerous, Abusive or Repetitive Behavior Infractions

 If a behavior problem is constant or if a behavior poses a threat to the safety or well-being of one's self, the other campers or staff, AiC reserves the right to dismiss campers without recompense.
-In most cases Directors will process with a camper first to find suitable solutions for changing a behavior.
+In most cases a Coordinator will process with a camper first to find suitable solutions for changing a behavior.
 A camper will be warned that continued infractions and/or dangerous or abusive actions will result in going home early.
-Should the behavior continue after this, the Directors will call a camper’s parents whereby the possibility of a camper being dismissed will be discussed or initiated based in the severity of the problem.
+Should the behavior continue after this, the Coordinator will call a camper’s parents whereby the possibility of a camper being dismissed will be discussed or initiated based in the severity of the problem.